Personify

 A Dedicated Specialist for Every Project

 We don't use generalists.
-Research is led by researchers, books by published authors, competitions by champions — the best person for each task.
+Research is led by researchers, engineering projects by engineers, and nonprofits by experienced project mentors - the best person for each task.

 Admissions Review · Meghan